google-gemini/generative-ai-dart/README.md

 The Google Generative AI SDK for Dart allows developers to use state-of-the-art Large Language Models (LLMs) to build language applications.

+> [!CAUTION]
+> **Using the Google AI SDK for Dart (Flutter) to call the Google AI Gemini API
+> directly from your app is recommended for prototyping only.** If you plan to
+> enable billing, we strongly recommend that you use the SDK to call the Google
+> AI Gemini API only server-side to keep your API key safe.
+You risk potentially
+> exposing your API key to malicious actors if you embed your API key directly
+> in your mobile or web app or fetch it remotely at runtime.

 ## Getting Started

 ### API keys